 King George VI became Air Commodore-in-Chief of the regiment in 1947.
-He later decided to present his King's Colour in 1952, on the 10th anniversary of the RAF Regiment's founding.
-The King, however, died around this time and Queen Elizabeth II instead presented the Queen's Colour a year however, died around this time and later.
-[25]
+He later decided to present his King's Colour in 1952, on the 10th anniversary of the RAF

+Regiment's founding.
+The King, however, died around this time and $\underline{\text{Queen Elizabeth II}}$ instead presented the Queen's Colour a year later.
+[22]

 The illegal declaration of independence by Rhodesia in November 1965 necessitated support to Zambia, which desperately needed air defence.
 In a typically rapid response, Javelin fighters were deployed and an RAF Regiment squadron was also deployed from the United Kingdom to provide ground defence.
 The agility of the Regiment was demonstrated in its ability to embark 51 Squadron RAF Regiment in 6 hours from the call to deploy.
-[26] At the Eastern end of the Empire, flights from RAF Regiment squadrons based in Singapore deployed to Hong Kong in 1968 to help maintain security and confidence.
+[23] At the Eastern end of the Empire, flights from RAF Regiment squadrons based in Singapore deployed to Hong Kong in 1968 to help maintain security and confidence.
 The RAF Regiment continued to be involved in Hong Kong into the mid-1970s providing protection at both RAF Kai Tak and at the radar station at Tai Mo Shan.
-[27]
+[24]